-With a smart home, you could quiet all of these worries with a quick trip online.
-When you're home, the house takes care of you by playing your favorite song whenever you walk in or instantaneously dimming the lights for a movie.
-Is it magic?
-No, it's home automation.
-Smart homes connect all the devices and appliances in your home so they can communicate with each other and with you.
+With a smart home, you could quiet all of these worries with a quick glance at your smartphone or tablet.
+You could connect the devices and appliances in your home so they can communicate with each other and with you.

-Anything in your home that uses electricity can be put on the home network and at your command.
-Whether you give that command by voice, remote control or computer, the home reacts.
-Most applications relate to lighting, home security, home theater and entertainment and thermostat regulation.
+Any smart device in your home that uses electricity can be added to your home network and at your command.
+Whether you give that command by voice, remote control, tablet or smartphone, the home reacts.
+Applications include smart lights, smart speakers, smart locks, and smart thermostats.

-The idea of a smart home might make you think of George Jetson and his futuristic abode or maybe Bill Gates, who spent more than $100 million building his smart home [source: Lev-Ram].
-Once a draw for the tech-savvy or the wealthy, smart homes and home automation are becoming more common.
-About $14 billion was spent on home networking in 2005, and analysts predict that figure will climb to more than $85 billion by 2011 [source: Regan].
+The idea of a smart home might make you think of George Jetson and his futuristic abode or maybe Bill Gates, who spent more than $60 million building smart home systems [source: New York Magazine].
+Once a draw for the tech-savvy or the wealthy, smart technology is incredibly common.